Independent Mississippi governor race tracker

 The short version

-By early April, lawmakers had finished the regular session, approved the budget, and moved a smaller teacher-pay package toward Reeves without actually convening the dramatic extra session that hovered over the endgame for weeks.
+By early April, lawmakers had finished the regular session, approved the budget, and moved a smaller teacher-pay package without actually calling the dramatic extra session that hovered over the endgame for weeks.

 Why the special-session chatter mattered anyway